United Nations Interim Force in Lebanon: South Lebanon conflict (until 2000)

 Beginning in 1985, Israel scaled back its permanent positions in Lebanon, although the IDF maintained some forces in Southern Lebanon, along with the SLA, to establish a security zone to prevent attacks on Israel from Lebanon.
 These forces were engaged by several groups, including Hezbollah.

 UNIFIL's role during this time was limited to mainly manning checkpoints and undertaking patrols, as its operations were constrained by the Israeli security zone in the south.
 Its personnel were attacked by elements on both sides of the conflict during this time, and financial issues also hampered UNIFIL operations as some UN member states withheld funding for the operation.
 In 1986, the force was reorganised when France decreased its contribution to UNIFIL.
-There was a proposal to convert the force into a observation group around this time, although this was ultimately rejected.
+There was a proposal to convert the force into an observation group around this time, although this was ultimately rejected.

-The period saw an Israel invasion in the 1982 and another on a smaller scale in 1993.
+The period saw an Israel invasion in the 1982 Operation Peace in Galilee and another on a smaller scale in the 1993 Operation Accountability.
 In 1996 south Lebanon was bombarded by the Israeli army, airforce and navy for seventeen days.
 According to Amnesty International during the 1996 bombardment UNIFIL compounds and vehicles came under Israeli aircraft or artillery fire 270 times.
 This included the shelling of the Fijian UNIFIL compound near Qana where 102 villagers sheltering were killed.

 In April 2000, Israel notified the UN Secretary General that it was withdrawing from south Lebanon.
 This process was completed by June 2000.
 After this, UNIFIL was able to resume its military tasks along the "Blue Line" (the UN identified line of withdrawal for the IDF) and the adjacent areas, where UNIFIL sought to maintain the ceasefire through patrols, observation from fixed positions, and close contact between Lebanese Armed Forces (LAF), as well as providing humanitarian assistance to the local population.

 Conflict in 2006

-According to UNIFIL press releases, there have been dozens of such incidents of UN posts coming under fire during the 2006 Lebanon War.
+According to UNIFIL press releases, there were dozens of incidents of UN posts coming under fire during the 2006 Lebanon War.
 In his 21 July 2006 report about the UNIFIL activities 21 January – 18 July 2006, the Secretary-General of the United Nations Kofi Annan stated that "Some Hezbollah positions remained in close proximity to United Nations positions, especially in the Hula area, posing a significant security risk to United Nations personnel and equipment."